Elevation Profile of the Everest Base Camp Trek

 Importance of Acclimatization Days

-One of the most ideal and effective ways to counter the potential risk of Acute Mountain Sickness (AMS) is to rest and give the body enough time to acclimatize to new altitudes.
-Human bodies are not meant for quick elevation jumps; depending on the default environment and atmosphere, the acclimatizing period varies from person to person.
-Some trekkers can adapt to the rising altitude while trekking along the marked trail, while others need some extended period to get used to new altitudes.
+One of the most ideal and effective ways to counter potential risk of Acute Mountain Sickness (AMS) is to rest and give the body enough time to acclimatize to new altitudes.
+Human bodies are not meant for quick elevation jumps; depending on default environment and atmosphere, acclimatizing period varies from person to person.
+Some trekkers can adapt to rising altitude while trekking along marked trail, while others need some extended period to get used to new altitudes.

-Not only does the enough acclimatization period let your body adapt to rising Everest Base Camp Trek elevation points, but it will also give your body sufficient time to rest.
-While taking on this Himalayan journey, you will have to walk multiple hours during each day to reach the stop point of the particular day’s itinerary.
-Your body also needs to take a break from the continuous walking so you don’t end up pushing it to limits and exhausting yourself.
-Thus, these stop points also act as the resting points to relax and replenish the lost energy.
+Not only does the enough acclimatization period let your body adapt to rising Everest Base Camp Trek elevation points, but it give your body sufficient time to rest.
+While taking on this Himalayan journey, you have to walk multiple hours during each day to reach the stop point of particular day’s itinerary.
+Your body also needs to take a break from continuous walking so you don’t end up pushing it to limits and exhausting yourself.
+Thus, these stop points act as the resting points to relax and replenish the lost energy.

 Altitude Sickness Symptoms and Prevention

-While moving along the Everest Base Camp Trek elevation, you will need to be careful about various symptoms of altitude sickness.
-If you pay attention to your body language and are able to identify the symptoms of altitude sickness earlier, it will be much easier to counter it.
+While moving along the Everest Base Camp Trek elevation, you need to be careful about various symptoms of altitude sickness.
+If you pay attention to your body language and are able to identify symptoms of altitude sickness earlier, it is much easier to counter it.
 Be attentive if you start showing any of the following symptoms:

 Altitude Sickness Symptoms